TV Bahia: Sports programming

 TV Bahia is currently responsible for locally produce part of the transmissions of the Bahia's soccer clubs' matches for the Brazil Cup and Brazilian Championship (A and B series), when Globo holds the broadcast rights of these competitions.
 The main sports broadcasting team of the network is composed of Thiago Mastroianni as sportscaster and commentary by Gustavo Castelucci, in addition to reports by Danilo Ribeiro, Renan Pinheiro, and Sérgio Pinheiro.

+In the early days, local sports broadcasts on TV Bahia were made sporadically, when the Manchete and Globo networks held the rights to the competitions in which the local matches took place.
+In 1997, the Football Association of Bahia signed a contract to broadcast the Campeonato Baiano with SporTV, Globosat's sports pay TV channel.
+With the agreement, some of the matches had free broadcasting rights for the Globo affiliate.
+The rights of the Baianão followed with SporTV until 2005, and consequently the punctual broadcasts of some matches by the station also followed until this year.
+In 2006, due to a lack of agreement between the association and Globosat, the championship had no official television broadcast.
+The championship's presence on TV was limited to the exhibition of some matches by TVE Bahia (channel 10, then TV Cultura-affiliated public television station), and TV Salvador (channel 28, defunct independent that was part of Rede Bahia's local duopoly with TV Bahia).

-From 2011 to 2020, TV Bahia was the official station for the Bahia Football Championship, replacing TV Itapoan, which had been broadcasting it since 2007.
-The station did not sign a contract with the Football Association of Bahia for 2021, and was replaced by TVE Bahia (channel 10), a TV Brasil-affiliated public television station, which became the championship's official station for the year.
+TV Bahia acquired for the first time the broadcasting rights of the Campeonato Baiano in 2011, replacing TV Itapoan, which had been broadcasting it since 2007.
+In the first two months, the station registered a 30% increase in ratings in the time slot, where the Campeonato Paulista was shown.
+The stationcontinued to officially broadcast the competition until 2020, not having renewed the contract with the Football Association of Bahia for the following years.
+It was replaced by TVE Bahia, which became the official broadcasting station of the championship as of 2021.

 On March 2, 2022, it was announced that TV Bahia, as well as pay-TV channels and streaming platforms of Grupo Globo, would broadcast matches of Vitória in the Brazilian Championship's C series.
 The club used a clause from its contract with the Rio de Janeiro-based conglomerate, based on the Lei do Mandante.
 With this agreement, the matches played in the Barradão would be broadcast exclusively by Globo outlets, including the affiliated stations of Rede Bahia de Televisão, while the other matches would remain with the DAZN service, which has the rights of the competition for 2022.